mhm-ufz/mHM/INSTALL.md

 by the dependencies listed above (e.g. make).
 When you choose a version, the newest one is usually a good choice if not marked as experimental.

-*Note for UFZ members:* Install cygwin locally, do not choose a location on the network for the installation.
+*Note for UFZ members:* Install cygwin locally (on your own computer), do not choose a location on the network for the installation.

 Some cygwin versions create a new home directory for you.
 You may check e.g. here: